 Most domestic workers in Nepal are employed in live-out arrangements with multiple employers while others, many of them adolescent girls, live in the home of a single employer.
 Among recommendations made in this policy brief are that domestic workers are registered with local authorities, which will allow access to relief in crises such as COVID-19; that domestic workers are drawn into the formal social security system; and that labour monitoring be done to tackle child labour and violence in the work place.

-This brief looks at the situation of the estimated 500,000 domestic workers in Delhi, India’s capital, and makes recommendations to the state government, including that a minimum wage notification be set for domestic workers and a task force be established to consider their social protection needs.
+This brief looks at the situation of the estimated 500,000 domestic workers in Delhi, India’s capital, and makes recommendations to the state government, including that a minimum wage notification be set for domestic workers.
 With COVID-19, large numbers of domestic workers in Delhi are said to have lost their jobs and about 80 per cent face severe to moderate economic crises.
 The sector was largely excluded from emergency grants and food rations.

 Photo Credit: NDWWU.
 The National Domestic Women Workers’ Union in Bangladesh observed International Domestic Workers’ Day in 2017 with a rally that focused on ratifying C189.